 Flash power allows you to select the maximum transmit power level produced by the transducer in the contrast imaging.

-To adjust the flash power:

-Tap the left or right part of Flash Power to make the setting.
+To adjust the flash power, rotate the knob located directly below Flash Power on the touch screen to make the setting.

 ■ Flash Time

 Flash time allows you to set the transmit duration of high-voltage pulse.